aaryaamoharir/OS_Project2/devlog.md

 ## **04-08-2025 12:01PM Session**

-Today I want to implement the basic interaction between the teller and the customer
+Today I want to implement the basic interaction between the teller and the customer.

 ## **04-08-2025 12:17PM Session**